amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Onboarding/Introduction.md

 ---
-title: Introduction
+title: Introduction to Onboarding at AM
 ---

-Welcome to AM!
-As you embark on your journey with us, we've designed an onboarding process to ensure a seamless transition, allowing you to become a pivotal part of our team in no time.
+## Welcome to AM

+We're delighted to have you on board.
+Our structured onboarding process is designed to facilitate a smooth and enriching transition into our team.

+Please note, if you're in a lead role, you'll have additional responsibilities.

-## Onboarding Overview
+## Onboarding Stages

-Our onboarding process unfolds in three carefully crafted stages:
+Our onboarding process is structured into four distinct stages:

-1. **Arrival**:
+### 1. **Arrival**

-   - **Duration**: First few hours at AM.
+- **Duration**: First few hours.
-   - **Objective**: To provide you with a warm introduction to our organization and familiarize you with the initial steps of our onboarding procedure.
+- **Objective**: Familiarize you with the AM environment and ensure a warm welcome.
+- **Highlights**:
+  - Meet your line manager.
+  - HR and IT inductions.
+  - Introduction to your department buddy.

+- ***Leads Additional***:
+  - Team welcome meeting with all your direct reports.

-2. **Orientation**:
+### 2. **Orientation**

-   - **Duration**: Initial days at AM.
+- **Duration**: Initial days.
-   - **Objective**: To help you settle in comfortably, acquaint you with your immediate team members, and delineate the scope and expectations of your role.
+- **Objective**: Settle you into your role, help you understand your immediate team, and establish a foundation for your work at AM.
+- **Highlights**:
+  - Set up your development environment with your lead.
+  - Explore our [Working with Me](https://knowledgebase.platformdev.amdigital.co.uk/Directory/People/) pages and draft your own.
+  - Dive into the self-serve toolkit documentation.

+- ***Leads Additional***:
+  - Manager handover session.
+  - Arrange and book 1-2-1 introductory meetings with your reports.

-3. **Immersion**:
+### 3. **Acclimation**

+- **Duration**: Next few weeks.
+- **Objective**: Deepen your understanding of AM's operations, products, and core methodologies.
+- **Highlights**:
+  - High-level overview of our testing philosophy with our Test Lead.
+  - Introduction to the product you'll be working on and our overarching product vision with our Head of Product.
+  - "Ways of working" coach session, best practices, and guidelines with Lead.
+  - Overview of our architectural standards and patterns with Lead.
+  - DevOps introduction.
+  - Your probation objectives will be set.

+- ***Leads Additional***:
+  - Arrange and book a 1-2-1 with each PM to gain an understanding of their business domain.
+  - A leads welcoming session will be arranged to introduce all the leads.
+  - Introduction to the Department Objectives.

+### 4. **Immersion**

-   - **Duration**: First few months at AM.
+- **Duration**: First few months.
-   - **Objective**: To bolster your confidence within the AM, broaden your knowledge of our technological estate, our ways of working and immerse you in our business and operations.
+- **Objective**: Foster confidence and expertise in your role, immerse you in our technological landscape, and integrate you fully into our business operations.

-We're thrilled to have you with us and are committed to ensuring a fulfilling and enriching experience as you integrate into AM.
+- **Highlights**:
+  - Insight into AM's technological estates and vision with Principal Engineer.
+  - Quartex platform deep dive.
+  - Bi-annual face-to-face 1-2-1 has been organized and booked.
+  - Training and ongoing objectives have been set.

+- ***Leads Additional***:
+  - Leads in-person meetup.
+  - Recurring "Way of Working" (WoW) coaching with Principal booked in.
+  - Introduction to Coaching and Mentoring with VPE.
+  - Join ongoing Leads Workshops.

+---

+Your integration and success at AM are pivotal to us.
+Through these stages, we're dedicated to equipping you with the knowledge, tools, and connections necessary to excel.
+Welcome to the AM family!